MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

     >  If data encryption is not enabled in [!INCLUDE[d365fin](includes/d365fin_md.md)], you will be asked whether you want to enable it.
 To enable data encryption, choose **Yes** and provide the required information.
 Otherwise, choose **No**.
 You can enable data encryption later.
 For more information, see [Encrypting Data in Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/developer/devenv-encrypting-data) in Developer and IT-Pro help.

 7. If [!INCLUDE[crm_md](includes/crm_md.md)] synchronisation is not already set up, you will be asked whether you want to use the default synchronisation setup.
 Depending on whether you want to keep records aligned in [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[d365fin](includes/d365fin_md.md)], choose **Yes** or **No**.

+> [!Note]
+> Connecting to Dynamics 365 for Sales using **Microsoft Dynamics 365 for Sales Connection Setup** page may require you to [assign  **Integration Administrator** and **Integration User** security roles](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user) to user account used for integration.

 ### <a name="to-disconnect-from-includecrmmdincludescrmmdmd"></a>To disconnect from [!INCLUDE[crm_md](includes/crm_md.md)]
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Microsoft Dynamics 365 for Sales Connection Setup**, and then choose the related link.